Definitely-not-AWS-Workshops/workshop-2-blog/content/_index.md

 I believe the word "DevOps" involves more than just toolings; it is about cultivating the right team culture and applying tool-agnostic techniques to truly speed up the development process.
 This workshop aims to show the core ideas of a DevOps-driven CI/CD pipeline, rather than mastering security scanning, testing, or CI/CD technologies (other components of DevOps, including monitoring and observability, will not be covered).
 Once you grasp the fundamentals of a CI/CD pipeline, you can choose your preferred tools for implementation!
 {{% /notice %}}

 This workshop is inspired my own ideas and one of my favorite books, [continuous delivery](https://www.amazon.co.uk/Grokking-Continuous-Delivery-Christie-Wilson/dp/1617298255) by [Christie Wilson](https://www.linkedin.com/in/christieawilson/?originalSubdomain=ca).
 This book explores the essentials of continuous delivery and provides practical examples for applying these concepts.
-Although it mainly offers theoretical insights and smaller examples, I have developed a full-scale project utilizing modern tools and AWS to partly showcase how these principles can be effectively implemented.
 Give it a read if you are interested in accelerating the software delivery process with any stack.

 ![0002](/images/0/0001.jpg?featherlight=false&width=18pc)

 {{% notice note %}}
-You should work more on setting up and configuring this workshop to fit your needs and your projects, as it was made for me to learn from and has not been used on any real-world projects yet.
+You should work more on setting up and configuring this workshop to fit your needs and your projects.
 {{% /notice %}}

 <!-- Take a look at some of the operations you might be engaged in.
 Do not worry if you do not understand now, it will be clear later!